We may receive compensation when you click on links to products from our partners.

 This is the third post in the “Marketing Toolkit Series” and we will focus on Thank You Letters.
 Thank you letters are another important part of your Marketing Toolkit.
-The main purpose (besides the obvious thanks) is to ensure that the interviewer knows that, not only are you are a good match for the job, but that you heard everything that was discussed during the interview.
-There is an expectation that everyone will send a Thank You letter, and those that don’t may not get the opportunity to continue in the interview process.
+The main purpose (besides the obvious thanks) is to ensure that the interviewer knows that, not only are you a good match for the job but that you heard everything that was discussed during the interview.
+There is an expectation that everyone will send a Thank You letter, and those that don’t may not get the opportunity to continue in the process.
 This is your chance to list those characteristics that match the job and company profile.

 There are as many examples of Thank You letters as there are examples of resumes and cover letters.
-The important thing to remember is that your Thank You letter should be personalized.
-I’ve added a page dedicated to the entire (small but growing) series on the right hand side of this site – “Job Search Marketing Toolkit” – take a look.
+The important thing to remember is that your Thank You letter should be personalized.Boost your post-interview game with these 5 indispensable resources for crafting powerful thank you letters!
+Stand out from the competition and leave a lasting impression on hiring managers.
+Don't miss out on this must-read guide! #JobSearch #InterviewTipsClick To Tweet

 - 6 Tips For Following Up After A Job Interview – One more site with examples, this one from Virginia Tech.
-The site lists the purpose of the thank you letter, talks about snail mail versus email, what to do if you don’t hear from an employer and provides examples as well.
+The site lists the purpose of the thank you letter, talks about snail mail versus email, what to do if you don’t hear from an employer, and provides examples as well.
 Finally, at the bottom of the page is a full listing of additional career links.